sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 29. Enable link selection with IPv4 unnumbered configuration, and verify that relayed packet includes sub-option 5.
 30. With IPv4 unnumbered configuration, verify the relay forwards client requests after save/reload, config reload operations.
 31. Configure IPv4/IPv6 DHCP relay with server and client residing in different VRFs.
 Ensure client gets the DHCP lease.
-32. Enable option 151, and ensure the relay is appending client VRF name in the relayed packet to server.
+32. Enable VSS option, and ensure the relay is appending client VRF name in the relayed packet to server.
 33. Verify that adding/modifying/deleting of DHCP server address on the interface does not restart the docker.
 Check 'uptime' of the docker using 'docker ps' command.
 34. Verify that the packets with agent option 82 are handled as per the configured policy action (discard/append/replace).